mgaudin/Hy2roresO/docs/user-docs/how_to.rst

    Final window

 .. note:: Do not panic if QGIS *does not respond* during the process, since two steps are particularly long : the island detection and the update of the layer with the writing of the new fields.
+The plugin is still running.